emircajic/clocklet-mod/FileMaker-Implementation-Guide.md

-# FileMaker Clocklet
+## FileMaker Clocklet

 This time selector is based on HTML Clocklet by luncheon.
 You can find it here: [Luncheon Clocklet](https://github.com/luncheon/clocklet).
+This is a very toned down version of it.
+For more features, you can check out the original repository.

 I chose to modify it to work with FileMaker, as Filemaker doesn't offer a time picker worth of mention.
-Also, time pickers that I tried are not very intuitive in the first place, as they require you to make multiple clicks or selections, so users find it more convenient to enter time manually, so I tried to create a time picker that is simple and efficient, in that it takes you two clicks, one for hour and the other for minutes to select the desired time.
+Also, time pickers that I tried are not very intuitive, as they require you to make multiple clicks or selections, so users find it more convenient to enter time manually.
+I tried to create a time picker that is simple and efficient, in that it takes you two clicks, one for hour and the other for minute, to select the desired time.

-In order to achieve this, I modified the clocklet to select only time range which is most standard, so it is possible to select times from 7:00 to 18:59, as those are most common working hours.
-Furthermore, you are able to set the time range to less than that, if your company, or your client, has different working hours.
+In order to achieve this, I modified the clocklet to select only time range which is most common, so it is possible to select times from 7:00 to 18:59, as those are most common working hours when all stuff happens.
+Furthermore, you are able to set the selectable time range to less than that, if your company, or your client, has different working hours.

 ## Implementation Guide

-This approach uses a single script that handles opening the clocklet, configuring it, and processing the result.
-No URL parameters or multiple scripts needed.
+You need a couple of layout objects and a script that handles opening the clocklet, configuring it, and processing the result.
+Couldn't make it simpler than that.

 ### Step 1: Create Layout Objects